PSJorgensen/real-world-economics/real-world-economics-outline.md

 ### Greener economic accounting for natural capital

-The ecosystem services and natural capital concepts evolved out of other related concepts in the 1980's linked to the "land economy".
+#### History of the ecosystem services and natural capital concept

--   **A lot of progreess has been made since the inception of ecosystem services valuation in the XXXX.
-In 2015 all OECD countries will adopt mandated green accounting systems**

-Integrating measures of natural and social capital into national accounting systems

--   Political attention to global sustainability and the unsustainable dynamics of current measurements of economic growth has facilitated international research progress on integrated measures of growth

-    -   E.g. Genuine progress measure (Nature paper by Costanza)
-    -   Green accounting mandated by OECD countries - what will happen next
+-   The ecosystem services and natural capital concepts evolved out of other related concepts in the 1980's linked to the "land economy" and were mainstreamed in particular through the Millennium Ecosystem Assessment published in 2005 (MA REF).
+From a historical perspective (Gómez-Baggethun et al. 2010) "the trend towards monetization and commodification of ecosystem services is partly the result of a slow move from the original economic conception of nature's benefits as use values in Classical economics to their conceptualization in terms of exchange values in Neoclassical economics".
+This trend has led to debate over whether the use of the concept in its current form would stall aims of conservationists (**e.g. Norgaard REF**), while others argue for the co-existence and exchange between a diversity of approaches including both traditional conservationist and newer ecosystem service and natural capital based apparoaches for the parrallel pursuit of conservation and enviornmentally sustainable economic development (Tallis and Lubchenco 2015).
+Thus, (Gómez-Baggethun et al. 2010) concludes that the focus on monetary valuation and payment schemes related to the ecosystem services and natural capital communities has contributed to attract political support for conservation.
+At the same time "*a growing number of ecosystem services may have been commidified and the Neoclassical economics paradigm and the market logic to tackle environmental problems*" amplified.

+#### Recent economic trends in natural capital and ecosystem services

+-

 In 2014 (Costanza, Groot, et al. 2014) estimated the annual monetary loss of ecosystem services from land use change between 1997 and 2011 to range between 4.3 to 20.2 trillion USD.

+#### Recent impact of the ecosystem services and natural capital concept

+-   A lot of progress has been made since the inception of ecosystem services valuation in the *XXXX*.
+Political attention to global sustainability and the unsustainable dynamics of current measurements of economic growth has facilitated international research progress on integrated measures of growth, such as the Genuine Progress Indicator (Costanza, Kubiszewski, et al. 2014).
-Integrated measures of social, environmental and economic progress are now being suggested as indicators for the UN Sustainable Development Goals (Costanza, Kubiszewski, et al. 2014).
+    Such integrated indicators of social, environmental and economic progress are now being suggested as indicators for the UN Sustainable Development Goals (Costanza, Kubiszewski, et al. 2014).

-The OECD is implementing a set of Green Growth Indicators [**CITE green growth indicators 2014 repot**]

-The InVest tool is the leading tool for incorporating natural capital into decisions.

-History of ecosystem services (Gómez-Baggethun et al. 2010), including mainstreaming through the Millennium Ecosystem Assessment [2005] and critique by Norgaard.
-Cite Tallis et al. for attempts to resolve conflicts between the valuate or don't valuate debate.

-Abstract from Gomez-Baggethun 2010:

-"This paper reviews the historic development of the conceptualization of ecosystem services and examines critical landmarks in economic theory and practice with regard to the incorporation of ecosystem services into markets and payment schemes.
-The review presented here suggests that the trend towards monetization and commodification of ecosystem services is partly the result of a slow move from the original economic conception of nature's benefits as use values in Classical economics to their conceptualization in terms of exchange values in Neoclassical economics.
-The theory and practice of current ecosystem services science are examined in the light of this historical development.
-From this review, we conclude that the focus on monetary valuation and payment schemes has contributed to attract political support for conservation, but also to commodify a growing number of ecosystem services and to reproduce the Neoclassical economics paradigm and the market logic to tackle environmental problems."
+    In 2015 all OECD countries will adopt mandated green accounting systems (**REF**).
+The InVest tool developed to incorporate natural capital into decisions, is now *GIVE EXAMPLES OF NOTABLE USE*.

 <br><br>

-### Accounting for the complex teleconnections embodied by trade in the global economy
+### Unravelling trends mask by trade in the global economy

 Leontief 1970 envisioned national accounting as a way of measuring the impact of economic activities and human consumption on the environment.